nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/sap.rst

    :depth: 2

 The nRF70 Series device supports :term:`Software-enabled Access Point (SoftAP or SAP)` mode.
-This mode allows a device to operate as a virtual router or temporary access point (AP) and accept connections from other Wi-Fi station devices.
+This mode allows a device to operate as a virtual router or temporary access point (AP) and accept connections from other Wi-Fi® station devices.
 SoftAP mode is typically used in scenarios where a Wi-Fi device wishes to share its internet connection with nearby station devices.
 For instance, smartphone Wi-Fi hotspots utilize SoftAP mode.
 The smartphone acts as a virtual router, allowing other station devices to connect to the internet through it.